parrrate/blog/src/pages/posts/20250907-1945-rethinking-route-sink.md

 - Default behaviour for `RouteSink` on readying and flushing all routes is to hang forever, if implemented over a set of connections.
 - Implementing that behaviour otherwise is non-trivial.
-- It's sometimes nice to have a blanket impelmentation of this for all `Sink`s.
+- It's sometimes nice to have a blanket implementation of this for all `Sink`s.

 ## But, yes, it's kind of an extension?